lc-2025/accessibility-scanner/backend/README.md

 A server application that provides **REST API** to access and manage the scans data stored on a **NoSQL database** cluster.

+All trademarks, logos, images, and references belong to their legitimate owners.
+The author holds no ownership or exclusive rights to use this application, except for demonstration purposes.

 ### Objective

 Build a fullstack web application that allows users to: